Fab-Lab-Akureyri/scripts/readme.md

 Scripts to hopefully simplify the Fab Lab life.

-The scripts are aimed at the machines in the computer lab, all Windows machines.
+The scripts are aimed at the machines in our computer lab, all Windows machines.

+Adjust to your needs, feel free to create pull requests or be in contact for improvements.

 ##  Recommended usage